How many versions of the legend of King Arthur, opens a new window have you seen, read, or heard in your lifetime?

 But it might look sort of like the Merlin that graced us a little more recently.

-After England became a French-ruled nation (you know, the whole 1066 thing), it’s not really a surprise that their shared culture brought forth the need to revive a great British hero in the French Tradition—and what better way to do that than to create a Rolandesque Romance.
+After England became a French-ruled nation (you know, the whole 1066 thing, opens a new window), it’s not really a surprise that their shared culture brought forth the need to revive a great British hero in the French Tradition—and what better way to do that than to create a Rolandesque Romance.
 It’s also here that we get the most common (and familiar) story of Arthur and the Grail Legend.
 Sure, before, there was a magic sword and a blessed rulership before issues with the Missus, but now, there was a quest.
 Something spectacular to play with, to expand and contract in French verse for story after story.

 Arthurian Romances (Check out Erec and Enide.
 It's a favorite.)